Back to blog

 The reference article from SparxIT presents broad healthcare blockchain benefits, use cases, trends, and business opportunities.
 This NextPage version takes a stricter engineering view: what problem is blockchain solving, who needs to verify the record, where does sensitive data live, and what simpler architecture would work just as well?

-Practical Blockchain in Healthcare Use Cases
+Practical Blockchain In Healthcare Use Cases

 The strongest use cases involve records of events, permissions, provenance, or transactions that multiple parties need to verify.
 They are usually adjacent to clinical data, not replacements for clinical systems themselves.